How to Setup and Customize Swagger with ASP.NET MVC

 }

-Now, we're done, after building the solution, you should see your XML comment add to the Csharp class at the Swagger API documentation page.
+Now we're done.
+After building the solution, you should see your XML comments added to the C# class on the Swagger API documentation page.

 Conclusion

-Swagger with ASP.NET MVC will provide very powerful API documentation and it is very flexible.
+Swagger with ASP.NET MVC provides very powerful API documentation and it is very flexible.
+You can customize the CSS, JavaScript, and HTML while retaining the core Swagger functionality.

 Check the Code mentioned in this blog.